webrecorder/specs/wacz-ipfs/latest/index.md

-# WACZ/WARC on IPFS Spec
+# IPFS Custom File Chunking for WARC and WACZ Formats

 ## Abstract